View All

 2. Binary Heap Implementation

-binary heap is the most efficient way to implement a priority queue.
+binary heap is the most efficient way to implement a priority queue in data structure.
 It uses a complete binary tree structure, ensuring logarithmic time for insertion and deletion operations.

 How It Works: